ODIM-Project/ODIM/README.md

         vi kube_deploy_nodes.yaml

-11. Update the following parameters in the `kube_deploy_nodes.yaml` file to their corresponding values:
+11. Specify values for the following parameters in the `kube_deploy_nodes.yaml` file:

     | Parameter                    | Value                                                        |
     | ---------------------------- | ------------------------------------------------------------ |